jhoanTrujillo/CI_P1_Collabra/README.md

 - https://wave.webaim.org/ - and amazing accessibility checker that looks into your site and provides clear clues as to what could be missing to make your site accessible.
 - https://webaim.org/resources/contrastchecker/ - Color contrast checker, this was done to ensure the colors had the best possible rating for accessibility.
+- https://validator.w3.org/ - for validation testing of the HTML file.

 ## Deployment